Andrewnolan13/FitBot/README.md

 # Usage:
 1. clone this repo
 2. go to [orcasgit](https://github.com/orcasgit/python-fitbit) and follow the steps to get your api keys.
-Save in the assets folder in 'creds.json' like this
+Save them in the assets folder in 'creds.json' like this
 ```json
 {
     "CLIENT_ID": "my client id",